 Overview#

 Welcome to STATS 305B!
 Officially, this course is called Applied Statistics II.
-Unofficially, I’m calling it Models and Algorithms for Discrete Data, because that’s what it’s really about.
+Unofficially, I call it Models and Algorithms for Discrete Data.
 We will cover models ranging from generalized linear models to sequential latent variable models, autoregressive models, and transformers.
 On the algorithm side, we will cover a few techniques for convex optimization, as well as approximate Bayesian inference algorithms like MCMC and variational inference.
 I think the best way to learn these concepts is to implement them from scratch, so coding will be a big focus of this course.
 By the end of the course, you’ll have a strong grasp of classical techniques as well as modern methods for modeling discrete data.

 Logistics#